Get in touch

 Emily Algar is a culture and political journalist with experience in content writing for the higher education and charity sectors.
 She also has experience in A&R when she worked on the Grammy Nominated Album (Best Folk Album) Front Porch by artist Joy Williams.

-Emily has been published in a number of print and digital publications including Atwood Magazine, Holler Country and American Songwriter.
+Emily has been published in a number of print and digital publications including Atwood Magazine, No Majesty, Holler Country and American Songwriter.

 She specialises in both long and short form features as well as interviews and reviews.
 She has written pieces ranging from the commercialisation of feminism and feminism in popular culture, critiques surrounding freedom of speech and the #MeToo movement as well as recently interviewing refugees from Iran.